-Storage device is the place where the computer data is stored when it is not in use.
-Read more about storage devices here
+The storage device is the place where the computer data is stored when it is not in use.

-A system board, also known as mother board is the main board of the computer.
-Read about motherboard in detail here
+A system board, also known as a motherboard is the main board of the computer.

-Types of CPU technologies are Hyper Threading, Multicore, Throttling, Micro code, Overclocking and Cache.
-Read more details on these CPU technology types here.
+Types of CPU technologies are Hyper-Threading, Multicore, Throttling, Microcode, Overclocking, and Cache.

 Operating System is the software that provides the ability to run computer applications.
 It

-- NTLDR – the boot loader, not in vista, located in the root of the active disk partition, reads the boot.ini, if XP is selected, it runs ntdetect.com, then it runs ntoskrnl.exe and hal.dll, then reads the registry and loads device drivers.
+3. NTLDR – the boot loader, not in vista, located in the root of the active disk partition, reads the boot.ini, if XP is selected, it runs ntdetect.com, then it runs ntoskrnl.exe and hal.dll, then reads the registry and loads, device drivers.

 Methods of installation:

-The basic parts of a PC are a computer case, a monitor, keyboard, mouse and the power cord.
-Each of these parts have their own value and an important role to get a PC working.
+The basic parts of a PC are a computer case, a monitor, keyboard, mouse, and the power cord.
+Each of these parts has their own value and an important role to get a PC working.
 Make sure you mentioned them and explain briefly what they’re function is.

-The graphic components of your PC are on a separated card which has its own slot and gets plugged in the mother-board.
-That is why these components are called a graphic card.
-You should mention that lap-tops usually have their graphic components built in the mother-board.
+The graphic components of your PC are on a separated card that has its own slot and gets plugged into the motherboard.
+That is why these components are called graphic cards.
+You should mention that lap-tops usually have their graphic components built in the motherboard.

 The graphic driver is a program that controls and oversees how your graphic components respond to everything else in your software.

 The mother-board or also called the main-board is the backbone of the PC.
-The mother-board is a platform that connects all of the parts together, including sound driver, video drivers, graphic card, the hard drives, the CPU memory.
+The motherboard is a platform that connects all of the parts together, including the sound drivers, video drivers, graphic cards, hard drives, the CPU memory.